Definition of membership

 What members can do to help the club

-- Display your membership tag at all times when at the club and challenge any person not displaying a tag and ask them to pay a guest fee if not a member.
+- Display your membership tag at all times when at the club.
+Politely ask any person not displaying a tag whether they are a member and ask them to pay a guest fee if not a member, or suggest they join.

-- Welcome all potential members to social tennis and encourage them to join – forms are in the clubhouse foyer or can be downloaded from our website
+- Welcome all potential members to social tennis and encourage them to join the club by going onto our website.

 - Re-cycle your old tennis balls by putting them in the box in the foyer of the clubhouse.
 We get a few pence for every ball re-cycled which goes towards nice things to enhance our club.